-Nodding, Melissa looked at the people standing in the parking lot, who were talking in small groups, which gave her an idea.
+Melissa appraised the people standing in the parking lot, who were talking in small groups.
+Then she got an idea.
 “Hey, everybody,” she called out.
 Everyone turned to look at her.
-“I’m sure we all want to get home, and I was thinking, maybe we could get in groups according to the general area where we live and maybe walk together.
+“I’m sure we all want to get home, and I was thinking, maybe we could get in groups according to the general area where we live and walk together.
 You know, safety in numbers?”

 When everyone nodded, Melissa felt the knot of worry in her chest begin to loosen.
 As people shouted out where they lived, groups quickly formed.
 Melissa smiled at Tamara as she stayed in Melissa’s group.

-“I don’t live quite as far as you, but we both need to go the same way,” Tamara said with a smile.
+“I don’t live quite as far as you,” Tamara said with a smile, “but we both need to go the same way.”

-Melissa appraised the other people in her group, a feeling of warmth spreading through her chest.
+Melissa looked at the other people in her group, a feeling of warmth spreading through her chest.
 These were all people she worked with and cared about, and she knew they would do all they could to help each other reach home safely.

 “What now?”
 Tamara asked.